-6 In 1 Utility Center (If So Equipped)
+6 In 1 Utility Center (if so equipped)

-Your RV may be equipped with a 6 in 1 utility center that allows you to access certain plumbing system functions at one central location.
+Your RV may be equipped with a small lockable enclosed docking station which provides convenient access to certain plumbing system functions at one central location.

 NEVER leave the recreation vehicle unattended while filling the fresh water system.
 Water running continuously while the RV is unattended can result in major water damage to RV which will not be covered under your warranty.
 WATCH YOUR MONITOR PANEL -LEDs will indicate your water tank level as it fills.